datumforge/fgax/README.md

 #### Usage

-When creating the `*ent.Client` add the following to enable the authz hooks:
+When creating the `*ent.Client` add the following to enable the authz hooks and policies:

 ```
 	client.WithAuthz()
 ```

+## Generate Hooks and Policies

 In the `ent` schema, provide the following annotation: